Claude Opus 4.7 on Databricks Banner

 Databricks Training & Certification

 Overview Databricks offers certification tracks aligned to common roles: Data Engineer, Data Analyst, Apache Spark Developer, Machine Learning Engineer, and Generative AI Engineer.
-All certifications: Validity: 2 years from pass date Cost: $200 per exam attempt Format: Multiple choice, proctored online Recent Updates (2025): Emphasis on DLT (Delta Live Tables), Unity Catalog, Lakehouse Federation, and Auto Loader Choose a certification based on your: Current Role: Align with job responsibilities Experience Level: Associate = entry-level (or 6-12 months experience), Professional = production experience Platform Focus: Lakehouse architecture or specific tools (Delta Lake, MLflow) Official Databricks Resources Start here for authoritative training materials and exam information: ...
+All certifications: Validity: 2 years from pass date Cost: $200 per exam attempt Format: Multiple choice, proctored online Recent Updates (2026): Emphasis on Lakeflow Declarative Pipelines (the evolution of DLT), Unity Catalog, liquid clustering, predictive optimization, AUTO CDC, Lakehouse Federation, and serverless compute Choose a certification based on your: ...

 April 4, 2026 · 4 min · James M